The Berkshires is for Biking

 Best Places for Biking Gear

-If you’re looking to purchase or repair a bike during your Berkshire travels, pop into Berkshire Bike & Board, located in both Pittsfield and Great Barrington.
+Purchase or repair your bike during your Berkshire travels at Berkshire Bike & Board, located in both Pittsfield and Great Barrington.
 Sporting a team of passionate cyclists, you’ll be in good hands picking out the best ride for your trip and/or lifestyle.
 Both shops offer free test rides in varied styles and sizes.
-Throughout the warm weather seasons, Berkshire Bike & Board offer group rides and other events, plus they offer an expertly curated list of routes around the region
+Throughout the warm weather seasons, Berkshire Bike & Board offer group rides and other events, plus they offer an expertly curated list of routes around the region.

 Another great place to shop is the Arcadian Shop where you can outfit all your outdoor adventures from biking to water sports and beyond.
 You can purchase road, mountain, hybrid, electric, and kid’s bikes, as well as accessories, clothing, footwear, and energy bars.
 After your bike ride, cool off on a Berkshire lake with a paddle board or kayak – the shop rents out both.

-While geared more toward hiking, Nature’s Closet and Smoothie Spot is still an excellent stop for high quality outdoor clothing and accessories.
+While geared more toward hiking, Nature’s Closet is still an excellent stop for high quality outdoor clothing and accessories.
 Find shoes, packs, water bottles and more to make your rides as smooth as possible.
-Don’t forget a smoothie made from locally-sourced organic fruits and veggies!

 Return to the Berkshire Blog.